Harold-the-Axeman/go-dacc/README.md

 ## Go DACC

 Official golang implementation of the DACC Core.
+DACC Core is based on Ethereum with DPOS consensus.

 Automated builds are available for stable releases and the unstable master branch.